-5.7.9 High Cost of Living for the Locals
+5.7.10 High Cost of Living for the Locals

-Respondents were worried that the development would significantly affect the local economy.
-They noted that value of property and land would escalate resulting into high cost of living.
+Respondents were worried that the development will result into high cost of living.
 They feared that they may not be able to afford the cost of living.

-5.7.10 Increased Spread of Communicable Diseases
+5.7.11 Increased Spread of Communicable Diseases

-The respondents expressed concern that there would be emergence of new diseases such as HIV/AIDS especially during development stages.
-There would also be a possibility of prostitution attributed to the labour influx both within the development area and the neighbouring towns.
+The respondents expressed concern that there would be emergence of new diseases such as HIV/AIDS especially during construction.
+There would also be a possibility of prostitution.

-5.7.11 Increased Social vices
+5.7.12 Increased Social vices